lugia19/AC6_Design_Editor/README.md

-A very simple GUI for editing .design files.
-Either run the python script yourself, or grab the zip from the release page.
+A self-updating pyqt GUI for editing .design files.
+Supports:

+- Loading from/saving to .design files directly
+- Loading from/saving to save files
+- Editing AC assembly (parts/weapons), name, colors
+- Loading decals from a separate .design file